GoogleCloudPlatform/DataflowTemplates/v2/kafka-to-bigquery/README_Kafka_to_BigQuery.md

 ### Required Parameters

 * **outputTableSpec** (BigQuery output table): BigQuery table location to write the output to.
-The name should be in the format <project>:<dataset>.<table_name>.
+The name should be in the format `<project>:<dataset>.<table_name>`.
 The table's schema must match input objects.

 ### Optional Parameters

 * **bootstrapServers** (Kafka Bootstrap Server list): Kafka Bootstrap Server list, separated by commas.
 (Example: localhost:9092,127.0.0.1:9093).
 * **inputTopics** (Kafka topic(s) to read the input from): Kafka topic(s) to read the input from.
 (Example: topic1,topic2).
-* **outputDeadletterTable** (The dead-letter table name to output failed messages to BigQuery): Messages failed to reach the output table for all kind of reasons (e.g., mismatched schema, malformed json) are written to this table.
+* **outputDeadletterTable** (The dead-letter table name to output failed messages to BigQuery): BigQuery table for failed messages.
+Messages failed to reach the output table for different reasons (e.g., mismatched schema, malformed json) are written to this table.
 If it doesn't exist, it will be created during pipeline execution.
+If not specified, "outputTableSpec_error_records" is used instead.
 (Example: your-project-id:your-dataset.your-table-name).
 * **readBootstrapServers** (Kafka Bootstrap Server list): Kafka Bootstrap Server list, separated by commas.
 (Example: localhost:9092,127.0.0.1:9093).
 * **kafkaReadTopics** (Kafka topic(s) to read input from.): Kafka topic(s) to read input from.
 (Example: topic1,topic2).
 * **javascriptTextTransformGcsPath** (Cloud Storage path to Javascript UDF source): The Cloud Storage path pattern for the JavaScript code containing your user-defined functions.
 (Example: gs://your-bucket/your-function.js).
 * **javascriptTextTransformFunctionName** (UDF Javascript Function Name): The name of the function to call from your JavaScript file.
 Use only letters, digits, and underscores.
 (Example: 'transform' or 'transform_udf1').
+* **javascriptTextTransformReloadIntervalMinutes** (JavaScript UDF auto-reload interval (minutes)): Define the interval that workers may check for JavaScript UDF changes to reload the files.
+Defaults to: 60.
 * **useStorageWriteApi** (Use BigQuery Storage Write API): If enabled (set to true) the pipeline will use Storage Write API when writing the data to BigQuery (see https://cloud.google.com/blog/products/data-analytics/streaming-data-into-bigquery-using-storage-write-api).
 If this is enabled and at-least-once semantics (useStorageWriteApiAtLeastOnce) option is off then "Number of streams for BigQuery Storage Write API" and "Triggering frequency in seconds for BigQuery Storage Write API" must be provided.
 Defaults to: false.
 * **useStorageWriteApiAtLeastOnce** (Use at at-least-once semantics in BigQuery Storage Write API): This parameter takes effect only if "Use BigQuery Storage Write API" is enabled.
 If enabled the at-least-once semantics will be used for Storage Write API, otherwise exactly-once semantics will be used.
 Defaults to: false.
 * **numStorageWriteApiStreams** (Number of streams for BigQuery Storage Write API): Number of streams defines the parallelism of the BigQueryIO’s Write transform and roughly corresponds to the number of Storage Write API’s streams which will be used by the pipeline.
 See https://cloud.google.com/blog/products/data-analytics/streaming-data-into-bigquery-using-storage-write-api for the recommended values.
 Defaults to: 0.